santoshkc1655/Data-Modeling-SQL/README.md

 Note: There is many to many relationship between Instructor and Pupils which is resolved by new join table Instructorpupil table, whcih contains the primary key from both table.

+case 3 :

+Use the following business rules to create a Crow’s Foot ERD and give RDM for each entity in your ERD.
+ A department employs many employees, but each employee is employed by one department.
+ Some employees, known as “rovers,” are not assigned to any department.
+ A division operates many departments, but each department is operated by one division.
+ An employee may be assigned many projects, and a project may have many employees assigned to it.
+ A project must have at least one employee assigned to it.
+ One of the employees manages each department, and each department is managed by only one employee.
+ One of the employees runs each division, and each division is run by only one employee.